Cyclone Wanda: Impact

 A gravel barge became caught under the Centenary Bridge where it damaged the pylons, causing fear that the bridge would be swept away.
 The barge was sunk to reduce the risk.

 The most flood-affected suburb of Brisbane was Rocklea.
 Close to Ipswich, 1,800 premises were affected by flooding.
 The Nerang River flooded, cutting the Gold Coast off from Brisbane.
 About 2,000 people were evacuated from homes along the river and the canals; most of these homes suffered flood damage.

+In the Brisbane suburb of Corinda, the heavy rains led to a landslide that covered a distance of 1.6 km, extending into nearby Oxley.
+The landslide forced ten houses to evacuate, and later led to several houses being demolished.
+Geoscience Australia indicated that the landslide was due to "increased pore water pressure, unfavourably inclined weak sedimentary rocks […] and lack of adequate surface drainage".
+Researchers estimated the return period for the event around 100 years".

 The total damage in Brisbane and the surrounding areas was initially estimated at A$200 million, but the final value was over A$980 million (1974 values), with $328 million made in insurance claims.
 While not as high as the floods in the 1800s this flood is considered to have been worse due to Brisbane's rapidly increasing population at the time.

 Many houses were also damaged by land subsidence and land slippage associated with the flooding and high rainfall.